chathurace/integration-observability/README.md

 4. Navigate to `Dashboards -> Ballerina - Dashboard` in the OpenSearch portal to view log analytics of Ballerina pods.

 5. Navigate to `Dashboards -> MI - Dashboard` in the OpenSearch portal to view log analytics of MI pods.

+6. Navigate to the `Traces` menu under the `Observability` section to see traces and service maps derived from traces.